|Nutritional Guidelines (per serving)|

 Pour blueberry mixture into the prepared baking dish or 9-inch pie plate.
 Sprinkle with cinnamon and drizzle with 1 teaspoon melted butter.

 In a mixing bowl, combine the flour, 2 tablespoons of sugar (if using), baking powder, and salt.

 Pour the milk and 3 tablespoons melted butter into a measuring cup; add to flour mixture all at once.
 Stir just until mixture is moistened and forms a soft dough.
 Drop spoonfuls of the dough onto the blueberries.

 Bake the cobbler for 25 to 30 minutes, or until lightly browned.

 - Cover leftover fruit cobbler with plastic wrap and store in the refrigerator for up to 5 days.

 - Make a blueberry cobbler extra-special with a crumble topping.
-Toast about 1/3 cup of chopped pecans; combine the toasted pecans with 1/4 cup of all-purpose flour, 1/4 cup of packed brown sugar, and 1 1/2 tablespoons of butter.
+Toast about 1/3 cup of chopped pecans and combine the toasted pecans with 1/4 cup of all-purpose flour, 1/4 cup of packed brown sugar, and 1 1/2 tablespoons of butter.
 Mix with a fork or your fingers to make the crumble.
-Sprinkle over the top of the cobbler.
-Bake as directed.
+Sprinkle over the top of the cobbler and bake as directed.

 - Replace 1 cup of the blueberries with 1 cup of fresh raspberries.